aurorax-space/idl-aurorax/README.md

 ## Installation

-Installation can be done two different ways: 1) using the `ipm` command, or 2) manually adding the files to your IDL path.
+Installation can be done two different ways: 1) using the `ipm` command (recommended), or 2) manually adding the files to your IDL path.

 You can view all previous versions by browsing the AuroraX data tree [here](https://data.aurorax.space/data/software/idl-aurorax).

-### Using ipm
+### Using ipm (recommended)

 Since IDL 8.7.1, there exists an IDL package manager called [ipm](https://www.l3harrisgeospatial.com/docs/ipm.html#INSTALL).
 We can use this to install the idl-aurorax library with a single command.
+This is the recommended way of installing the IDL-AuroraX library.

 From the IDL command prompt, run the following: